mattermost/mattermost-developer-documentation/site/content/blog/2020-03-15-instrumenting-go-code-via-ast-2.md

 ## struct2interface

 The process I've described is a rather generic one, so to make it fully repeatable, I've extracted it into a separate CLI utility called `struct2interface`.
-It can be found at https://github.com/reflog/struct2interface
+It can be found at https://github.com/reflog/struct2interface.

 ## Conclusion

 Once again, AST came to the rescue and saved us lots and lots of manual labor.
 Hurray!
-In the next post of these series, I'll describe how we combined our `layers` approach with AST to create a clean `opentracing` instrumentation we've started in the first part of these series.
+In the next post of this series, I'll describe how we combined our `layers` approach with AST to create a clean `opentracing` instrumentation we've started in the first part of these series.